 Kids are playing at school’s playground… I found it very creative,considering there are no other toys available.

-Sahara Desert Sunrise.I woke up at 6am in my cold tent with a fever and headache,but could not pass an opportunity to see the beautiful Sahara Desert sunrise
+Sahara Desert Sunrise.I woke up at 6am in my cold tent with a fever and headache, but could not pass an opportunity to see the beautiful Sahara Desert sunrise

-Sweets for sale at Marrakech’s market.
+Sweets for sale at Marrakesh’s market.
 On the right is a picture of Mohammed VI, who is currently the king of Morocco.
 It seemed to be loved by many as pictures of them are everywhere(restaurants, houses, streets,restaurants and shops)